 Start your recovery process starts with a phone call to a reliable personal injury attorney.
 You may schedule a consultation, which is a meeting during which the injured party discusses the incident with an attorney.
 The attorney may then let you know of the case’s potential, and may offer to represent you.
 The attorney may start preparing negotiations for an out-of-court settlement the moment the prospective client agrees to the representation.
 If the offender refuses the out-of-court settlement, the case may proceed to court.

 There is no risk involved if you want to speak to an attorney about your situation.
 The attorney may be able to provide special financing to you if your case has a high win potential.
 He or she may be able to defer your payment until the case is settled.
 Speak to someone today about your case.
 You may be pleasantly surprised to hear that the lawyer can help you and your family to restore your lives.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into personal injury practice.
+Thanks to our friends and contributors from Patterson Bray for their insight into personal injury practice.